linhx25/Quant_Marketing_Reading/most_recent.md

 ### 20231121_RLHF
 - malika_draft_jmp
 - Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback
+- The Challenge of Using LLMs to Simulate Human Behavior- A Causal Inference Perspective
 - Secrets of RLHF in Large Language Models Part I- PPO
+- Q-Transformer- Scalable Offline Reinforcement Learning via Autoregressive Q-Functions
 - Is RLHF More Difficult than Standard RL
+- Inverse Reinforcement Learning with Conditional Choice Probabilities
+- Direct Preference Optimization- Your Language Model is Secretly a Reward Model
 - Contrastive Preference Learning- Learning from Human Feedback without RL
+- Chain-of-Thought Prompting Elicits Reasoning in Large Language Models
+- Better Planning with Transformers via Search Dynamics Bootstrapping
 - A Course in Reinforcement Learning

 ### 20231115_consumersearch